cakekindel/learn-rust-for-cs-java-devs/README.md

     have no hints at the type level that the given string is an Ip Address v4, v6, or even an Ip Address at all.

-- By using Enums this way, if a hypothetical IPV8 was introduced, **all code** pattern-matching over IpAddress _immediately_ breaks, telling the maintainers all the places where the new case is not considered.
+- With our supercharged enums, if a hypothetical IPV8 was introduced, **all code** pattern-matching over IpAddress _immediately_ breaks!
+    This is incredibly valuable because the maintainers are made immediately aware of all the places where the new case is not considered.

 #### Tuple Variants